jaylandro/workers-kv-from-rust/README.md

 modules used in Rust-based Workers projects have to compile to the `wasm32-unknown-unknown` triple.

 Read more about this on the [`workers-rs` project README](https://github.com/cloudflare/workers-rs).

-## Issues

-If you have any problems with the `worker` crate, please open an issue on the upstream project issue tracker on the [`workers-rs` repository](https://github.com/cloudflare/workers-rs).